ryf1123/Oasis-in-the-Sky/README.md

 - [罗天翔](https://github.com/TTXbai)
 - [任宇凡](https://github.com/ryf1123/)

-#### Disclaimer: CG models in this project are taken from the Internet, credits belong to the original authors
+#### Disclaimer: some of the CG models in this project are taken from the Internet, credits belong to the original authors

 #### Why "Oasis" ?